codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-policy.md

 The Post-Action comes from `pp-notify`, the Policy with the next highest priority that defines a Post-Action.

-### Scenario 2: Applying Promotion Policies with different target attributes
+### Promotion Policy logic for different target attributes

 This scenario reviews how Promotion Policy settings are applied when two Policies have different target attributes that match the requirements.